Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 - Learn from the team that created Rapid Gender Analysis.

-- Work both in small groups and as a community to compare and share best practices in Rapid Gender Analysis.
+- Work as a community to compare and share best practices in Rapid Gender Analysis.

 - Care International and the Geneva Learning Foundation will issue a certificate of participation to those who successfully complete all the requirements of the course.